EAugustoAnalysis/MC14500B-FPGA-Implementation/README.md

 If you're looking for a bit more of a serious implementation, I'd check out the linurs source below for their block-based FPGA implementation, assembler, and simulator.

- The following, required
+ The following are required for a system implementation:
-* MC14516B Program Counter - Just a normal 4 bit binary counter
+* MC14516B or equivalent Program Counter - Just a normal 4 bit binary counter
 * Memory - The memory that stores instructions and data has 4 bit addressing and data

 __Resources:__